treehouses/treehouses.github.io/pages/vi/sshpi.md

 pi@treehouses:~ $
 ```
-**Note for later**: Every time you use a new image on your RPI, the `known_hosts` file must be updated for ssh to connect without an error.
+**NOTE**: Every time you use a new image on your RPI, the `known_hosts` file must be updated for ssh to connect without an error.
 Instructions can be found on the [FAQ](https://treehouses.io/#!pages/vi/faq.md) page.

 ### Add ssh key to the Raspberry Pi